greena13/redux-and-the-rest/README.md

 );
 ```

 `getOrFetchItem()` expects the current resources state (the part of the Redux store that contains your resources data) as its first argument.
-The second argument is the params object will be serialized to generate the item or collection's key.
-The third (optional) argument are options to pass to the action creator if it's called.
+The second argument is the params object that will be serialized to generate the item or collection's key.
+The third (optional) argument are options to pass to the action creator, if it's called.

 ```javascript
 function mapStateToProps({ users }, { params: { id } }) {